DISCLAIMER: I don' t own Pokémon.

 He flexed his spine and his limbs, detaching his jaws in a massive yawn.
 There was a series of faint snaps as his joints relocated, followed by another sound: the trilling of the door alarm.

 As he got to his feet, the lights came on slowly, gently, a feature for which he was quite grateful.
-It allowed eyes like his, accustomed to near-total darkness, to more gracefully adjust to the brightness on the other side of the door, which would only open the light-adjustment process was finished.
+It allowed eyes like his, accustomed to near-total darkness, to more gracefully adjust to the brightness on the other side of the door, which would only open once the light-adjustment process was finished.

 He'd have personally preferred for the lights to not come on at all, but most of the Haven's staff were chansey.
 Their kind had nothing like the night-vision of his own; they required light to be active and able to perform their sometimes critical work.
 He'd often wondered why they didn't just employ some nocturnal species to tend to the dark-sighted, but he'd always let the matter slide.